Value Investor

 Closed Trades

-Signals that have resolved: price hit Take Profit (TP), Stop Loss (SL), early exit (alpha decay), or the holding period expired.
+Signals that have resolved: price hit Take Profit (TP), Stop Loss (SL), early exit (alpha decay), holding period expired, or a regime exit forced closure.
 Only closed trades count toward win rate.

 Win Rate